 BREAST LIFT RECOVERY

-At Wright Jones Plastic Surgery, Dr. Jones focuses not on changing the core aesthetic components of his patients, but rather on using cosmetic enhancement procedures to help them become the absolute best that they can be.
-Dr. Jones believes in the importance of having well-informed patients, and will take the time to explain all of your mastopexy options and procedural details so that you feel completely comfortable about your surgery.
+At Muse Plastic Surgery, Dr. Jones and Dr. Lovell focus not on changing the core aesthetic components of their patients, but rather on using cosmetic enhancement procedures to help them become the absolute best that they can be.
+Our plastic surgeons believe in the importance of having well-informed patients and will take the time to explain all of your mastopexy options and procedural details so that you feel completely comfortable about your surgery.

-If you would like additional information about breast lift surgery, please do not hesitate to contact the Wright Jones Plastic Surgery office today.
-We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones.
+If you would like additional information about breast lift surgery, please do not hesitate to contact the Muse Plastic Surgery office today.
+We look forward to speaking with you and to scheduling your initial consultation with Dr. Jones or Dr. Lovell.

 *This information about Breast Lift Surgery was reviewed by board-certified plastic surgeon Dr. Wright Jones.
 If you have any questions, please don’t hesitate to contact us.

 Breast and nipple sensation may be affected in the days following your breast lift procedure, especially if your areola were repositioned during surgery.
 Temporary numbness and hypersensitivity are commonly reported, but these side effects typically resolve as your breasts heal.
 Changes in breast sensation can last for months or years after your surgery, but don’t hesitate to contact us if you’re concerned about any numbness or sensitivity you’re experiencing.

 On its own, breast lift surgery will not significantly impact your breast size.
 Without implants, your breasts may appear slightly smaller due to the removal of excess skin and tissue that causes sagging, but the overall effect will make them look firmer, perkier and more youthful.
 If you want to increase the size of your breasts or add fullness, a breast lift with augmentation is recommended to help you achieve your aesthetic goals.